Boris Dallo

-Boris Omer Dallo (born 12 March 1994) is a French professional basketball player for Cholet Basket of the LNB Pro A. He can play at both guard positions.
+Boris Omer Dallo (born 12 March 1994) is a French professional basketball player for Real Betis Baloncesto of the LEB Oro.

 Early life and youth career

 Dallo was born in Nantes on 12 March 1994.
 He began his youth club career at the age of five, playing for Hermine Nantes, before making the move to INSEP academy when he was 15, from 2009 to 2012.

 Professional career

 Dallo attended the National Institute of Sport and Physical Education (INSEP).

 Poitiers (2012–2013)

 Dallo signed a two-year deal with Poitiers Basket 86 of the LNB Pro A. He made his professional debut in the 2012–13 season.

 KK Partizan (2013–2015)

 In August 2013, Dallo signed a four-year contract with the Serbian club Partizan Belgrade.
-In his first season with Partizan, he won the Basketball League of Serbia defeating Crvena zvezda with 3-1 in the final series.
+In his first season with Partizan, he won the Basketball League of Serbia defeating Crvena zvezda with 3–1 in the final series.
 After the end of the 2014–15 season, he parted ways with Partizan.